 40 CFR Part 58 requires the Annual Monitoring Network Review to identify sites that are suitable and sites that are not suitable for comparison against the annual PM2.5 NAAQS.
 All four Chattanooga-Hamilton County monitoring sites produce data that are suitable to compare against the National Ambient Air Quality Standards.
-All sites meet siting requirements, and all required data are produced by Federal Equivalent or Federal Reference Methods.
+No site is not meeting siting requirements, and all required data are produced by Federal Equivalent or Federal Reference Methods.
 All sites' data meet data completion requirements and quality control requirements.
-Ozone and PM2.5 particulate data are meeting the NAAQS.
+Ozone and PM2.5 particulate data are well below the NAAQS.